 Cloud and hybrid cloud for data, services, and infrastructure

-If you haven’t yet switched over to cloud, or at least hybrid-cloud, infrastructure in your business, then building up a smart office is a good time to do so.
+If you haven’t yet switched over to Azure cloud, or at least hybrid-cloud infrastructure in your business, then building up a smart office is a good time to do so.
 While on-premise data storage, applications, and systems infrastructure have been the traditional business tech model, perhaps with daily offsite backups, this model is approaching the end of its lifespan.

 With the power of fast internet now available to many businesses, a cloud-based data, infrastructure, and services model mean that all these elements can be stored, run, and managed off-site.
 These are then available to use by people with correctly configured accounts, devices, and settings from anywhere with an internet connection.